bertelsmann-cloud-challenge-collaborate/ai-projpage/README.md

   ---
 #### Scenario II
 ![png](assets/UC2a.png)
 > 1. The RNN model prediction result returned does not quite met the user’s expectation.
-The user can click 1 of the 7 available label to override the returned result
+The user can click one of the seven available labels to override the returned result
 >
 ![png](assets/UC2b.png)
 > 2. User clicks ‘joy’ label to override the returned result ‘sadness’.
 The revised result is recorded to the DynamoDB